Types of Water Contaminants & How to Make Water Safe

 CONS

-Shelf life is 4 years from the date of manufacture.
+Shelf life: 4 years from manufacture.

 Pool Shock

 Pool shock is a chlorine-based product used for swimming pools.
-If used carefully and correctly, the EPA has stated that you can use it to disinfect your water supply just as you would bleach.
-It is a strong chemical so care needs to be taken and really should only be used if your bleach has expired.
-Unlike bleach, which expires after 6-12 months, pool shock has an almost indefinite shelf life if stored properly (see below).
-A 1-pound bag can disinfect 10,000 gallons of water.
+It can also be used to disinfect water if used correctly.
+It is a strong chemical and should only be used if your bleach has expired.
+Unlike bleach (which expires after 6–12 months), pool shock has an almost indefinite shelf life when stored properly.
+A 1-pound bag can disinfect up to 10,000 gallons.
 You can see why it’s a smart move to store this product with your other water purification supplies.
 If you run out of the other, this makes a great backup.

 source: HTH